sudhirj/edge-apollo-cache/README.md

 Traditionally, an application like this would run somewhere in the cloud and usually distant from its users thanks to geography.
 The biggest problem then is the latency of the connection between the user and the application.

 As we previously mentioned, Fly runs tiny virtual machines close to users in datacenters around the world.
 Some of these machines handle connections, terminating TLS as close to the user as possible.
-As TLS needs a couple of connections to get going, thats a big boost, especially with an API.
+As TLS needs a couple of connections to get going, that's a big boost, especially with an API.
 The connection handlers then pass the connection on to the application itself.

 Applications are also run all over the world and Fly lets you put your applications in the most appropriate regions for your task.
 An edge cache like this could be located in the locations where you are finding the most traffic.
-When there is no immediatly local application, Fly automatically finds the closest place the application is running and directs connections to that place.
+When there is no immediate local application, Fly automatically finds the closest place the application is running and directs connections to that place.

 Edge hosting (and Fly specifically) offers significant performance benefits over traditional centralized hosting.
 Because requests can be served from the node closest to the user, responses will be much faster.
 This example uses Redis to cache responses so after the first request is made to a region, duplicate requests in the next hour will be significantly faster.